 Codes and Frequencies

-For sample adults age 18 and over, CHOLCHEKYRG reports the last time (in grouped years) the person had a blood cholesterol level check by a doctor, nurse, or other health professional.
+For sample adults, CHOLCHEKYRG reports the last time (in grouped years) the person had a blood cholesterol level check by a doctor, nurse, or other health professional.

 This variable was part of annual supplements (Adult Prevention in 1998; Year 2000 in 1993; Health Promotion and Disease Prevention in 1991).
 For related variables, please use the IPUMS NHIS search function and drop-down menus.